A guide to motorcycle seat pads to help you stay comfortable while covering big miles

-For a long-distance rider, there’s little more likely to cause dread on a ride than an uncomfortable seat.
-The feeling of ‘numb bum’, where sitting on a hard or uncomfortable saddle for a long period of time causes your rear to go numb, is one that many have experienced as they tackle big rides on tour or simply because they like the idea of riding a long way.
-One way to help prevent this is with Motorcycle seat pads.
+For those that like to cover long-distance, be that big day trips or long tours abroad, there’s little more likely to cause dread on a ride than an uncomfortable seat.
+The feeling of ‘numb bum’, where sitting on a hard or uncomfortable saddle for a long period of time causes you to loose feeling in your rear, is one that many have experienced as.
+One motorcycle accessory to add to your touring kit list that can help to prevent this, is with a motorcycle seat pad.

-Standard motorbike seats are made to suit as wide a cross-section of body shapes and sizes as possible and it is inevitable that they won’t fit everyone.
+Standard motorbike seats are made to suit a wide range of body shapes and sizes and it is inevitable that they won’t fit everyone.
 Width and depth can all be wrong but also, while the shape can be right, the level of padding on the seat sometimes just isn’t enough.
 Some of us have our own built-in padding but for those who don’t, it can become literally a pain in the backside.

 Numb-bum normally occurs after an hour or two and can be the result of posture or pressure points on the saddle.
 Generally, a saddle pad or cushion can help reduce this but it’s also worth considering your general rider position and making sure that you aren’t leaning too far forward, for example, or slumping excessively, which can all affect how your body reacts to riding.

-One of the easiest ways to alleviate numb bum and make your ride more comfortable and therefore enjoyable is a comfortable seat or cushion.
-A reasonable marker that a bike’s standard seat can be improved upon is the manufacturer offering a comfort option, usually for a price.
+A reasonable marker that a bike’s standard seat can be improved upon is the manufacturer offering a comfort option, usually for an additional price.

 This generally means that enough people found the standard seat uncomfortable that there is a market for an upgrade.
-But while the manufacturer’s alternative may be an expensive option, there are cheaper ways to get feeling back in your bum and enjoy your ride more.
+But while the manufacturer’s alternative may be an expensive option, there are cheaper ways to add comfort and enjoy your ride more with a more general purpose padded seat cushion.

 Related: Best universal motorcycle panniers